Diplomatic history of World War I: American entry in 1917

-American entry into the war came in April 1917, after 2½ years of efforts by President Woodrow Wilson to keep the United States neutral and broker a compromise peace.
+American entry into the war came in April 1917, after two and a half years of efforts by President Woodrow Wilson to keep the United States neutral and broker a compromise peace.
 Wilson made all the key decisions in early 1917 with minimal consultations.

 American neutrality

-Americans had no inkling of the war's approach in 1914.
-Over 100,000 American travelers to Europe were trapped there once the war began and passenger ships stopped sailing.
-They had traveled to Europe for tourism, business or to visit relatives, and were caught unaware when the war started.
-Herbert Hoover, an American private citizen then based in London, handled their repatriation.
-The U.S. government, under the firm control of President Wilson, remained neutral.
-The president insisted that all government actions be neutral, and that the belligerents must respect that neutrality according to the norms of international law.
-Wilson told the Senate in August 1914, when the war began, that the United States, "must be impartial in thought as well as in action, must put a curb upon our sentiments as well as upon every transaction that might be construed as a preference of one party to the struggle before another."
+Few Americans had any inkling that war was imminent in 1914.
+Over 100,000 U.S. citizens found themselves trapped in Europe when war broke out and passenger ships stopped sailing.
+They had traveled to Europe for tourism, business, or to visit relatives, and were caught unaware when the war started.
+Future U.S. President Herbert Hoover, then a private citizen based in London, took charge of the repatriation effort.

+In August 1914, former President of the United States William Howard Taft wrote that if Japan and his country remained neutral, they might be able to mediate and help end the new war in Europe.
+America maintained neutrality under president Wilson who insisted that all government actions be neutral, and demanded that the belligerents respect that neutrality and abide by the norms of international law.
+Addressing the Senate in August 1914, Wilson stated that the United States "must be impartial in thought as well as in action, must put a curb upon our sentiments as well as upon every transaction that might be construed as a preference of one party to the struggle before another".
 It remained ambiguous whether he meant the United States as a nation or each American as an individual.
 Wilson has been accused of violating his own rule of neutrality.
 Later that month, he explained himself privately to his top foreign policy advisor Colonel House, who recalled the episode later:

 Apart from an Anglophile element supporting Britain, public opinion in 1914–1916 strongly favored neutrality.
 There were no calls to join the Central Powers—the German American community called for neutrality.
 Wilson kept the economy on a peacetime basis, and made no military preparations or plans for the war.
 He insisted on keeping the army and navy on its small peacetime base.
 Indeed, Washington refused even to study the lessons of military or economic mobilization that had been learned so painfully across the sea.